-Rachel Hartman, rachelh@vpcpartners.com, 212.966.3759 x.
-248 Lisa Jasper, lisaj@vpcpartners.com, 212.966.3759 x.
-208 GLOBAL STUDY CONNECTS LEVELS OF EMPLOYEE PRODUCTIVITY AND WELL BEING TO OFFICE DESIGN Data shows those who work in environments with natural elements report a 6% increase in productivity (LAGRANGE, GEORGIA - MARCH 2015) The Human Spaces report into The Global Impact of Biophilic Design in the Workplace, commissioned by the global modular flooring experts of Interface and led by renowned organizational psychologist Professor Sir Cary Cooper, has revealed that employees who work in environments with natural elements report a 15% higher level of well-being, are 6% more productive and 15% more creative overall.
-The Human Spaces global study of 7,600 office workers from 16 countries, examined the impact of the physical office environment on employee well being.
-It concluded that office design was so important to workers that a third (33%) of global respondents stated it would unequivocally affect their decision whether or not to work somewhere.
+For Immediate Release GLOBAL STUDY CONNECTS LEVELS OF EMPLOYEE PRODUCTIVITY AND WELL-BEING TO OFFICE DESIGN Data shows those that work in environments with natural elements report a 6% increase in productivity SINGAPORE 31 MARCH 2015- The Human Spaces report into The Global Impact of Biophilic Design in the Workplace, commissioned by global modular flooring experts, Interface and led by Organizational Psychologist, Professor Sir Cary Cooper, has today revealed that employees who work in environments with natural elements report a 15% higher level of well-being, are 6% more productive and 15% more creative overall.
+The Human Spaces global study of 7,600 office workers, in 16 countries, examined the impact of the physical office environment on employee well-being.
+It concluded office design was so important to workers that a third (33%) of global respondents stated it would unequivocally affect their decision whether or not to work somewhere.
 Incredibly, design was even more vital in India (67%), Indonesia (62%) and the Philippines (60%) where two thirds of office workers were significantly influenced by workplace design.
 LACK OF NATURAL LIGHT LINKED TO INCREASED LEVELS OF EMPLOYEE STRESS Globally, nearly half (47%) of office employees have no natural light in their working environment, and almost two thirds (58%) have no live plants in their workspace.
 In Canada 32% of workers reported having no windows.
-This was closely followed by Australia and the U.S., with 28% and 27% of workers, respectively, reporting having no windows.
+This was closely followed by Australia and the US, with 28% and 27% of workers respectively reporting having no windows.
 Interestingly, these three countries all reported above average levels of stress.
-Conversely, workers in Indonesia and India reported some of the highest levels of light and space at 93% and 92%, respectively, and reported some of the lowest levels of unhappiness.
+Conversely, workers in Indonesia and India reported some the highest levels of light and space at 93% and 92% respectively, and reported some of the lowest levels of unhappiness.
 Commenting on the research findings, Professor Sir Cary Cooper, said: "The benefit of design inspired by nature, known as biophilic design, is accumulating evidence at a rapid pace.
-Looking at a snapshot of global working environments, up to one in five people have no natural elements within their workspace, and alarmingly nearly 50% of workers have no natural light.
-Yet a third of us say that workplace design would affect our decision to join a Most wanted elements in office space:
+Looking at a snapshot of global working environments, up to one in five people have no natural elements within their workspace and alarmingly nearly 50% of workers have no natural light.
+Yet a third of us say that workplace design would affect our decision to join a company.
+There's a big disparity here and one that hints at workplace design only recently rising to prominence as a crucial factor."
+Most wanted elements in office space: